theubusu/pflupg-tool/README.md

 This fork adds the following to the original tool:
 - Add decryption keys for Q5551 and QF1EU platforms
 - Add automatic detection of firmware and applying the correct key
-- Add the ability to output to a custom folder (It will extract to a folder wih the name of firmware by default)
+- Add the ability to output to a custom folder (It will extract to a folder "out" by default)
 - Fix makefile

+## Usage
+> Usage: ./pflupg [-k key_name] [-o output_folder] upg_filename

+If -k is not specified, the program will automatically try to find a fitting key If -o is not specified, the extracted files will be output to a folder called "out" in the current directory

+> 2 keys available :
+> * q5551
+> * qf1eu

 ## Supported firmwares
 The following firmwares can be extracted using the included keys: